polkadot-developers/polkadot-docs/infrastructure/general/setup-full.md

 ## Running an Archive Node

-When running as a simple sync node (above), only the state of the past 256 blocks will be kept.
+Only the state of the past 256 blocks will be kept when running as a simple sync node, as in the preceding section.
 It defaults to [archive mode](#types-of-nodes) when validating.
 To support the full state, use the `--pruning` flag: